scipy-conference/scipy_proceedings/papers/geoffrey_poore/geoffrey_poore.rst

 possible to create LaTeX macros that contain Python code.

 The PythonTeX package builds on previous LaTeX packages, emphasizing performance and usability.
 Python code may be divided into user-defined sessions, which automatically run in parallel via the ``multiprocessing`` module [MULT]_.
-Python errors and warnings are synchronized with the document's line numbering, so that their origin may be easily located.
 All code output is cached and the user has fine-grained control over when code will be re-executed, including the option to track document dependencies.
 This allows a PythonTeX document to be compiled just as quickly as a normal LaTeX document so long as no Python code is modified.
+Python errors and warnings are synchronized with the document's line numbering, so that their source is easily located.
 PythonTeX documents may be easily converted to plain LaTeX documents suitable for journal submission or format conversion.
-While PythonTeX's focus is on Python, the package may be easily extended to support additional languages.
+While PythonTeX's focus is on Python, the package may extended to support additional languages.